Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 Type `make aieviz` to visualize the output of the simulation in `vitis_analyzer`.

 Selecting **Trace** on the navigation bar shows the simulation trace.
-Here you can see kernel activity, the DMA transfer activity, locks for the ping-pong buffers, etc.
+Here you can see kernel activity, the DMA transfer activity, locks for the ping-pong buffers, and so on.

 ![Vitis Analyzer Trace](images/DSPLib_tutorial_part_1_Vitis_Analyzer_Trace.png)

-When you are done examining the design, click **File -> Close Window**
+When you are done examining the design, click **File -> Close Window**.

 ## Part 2: Creating a Multi Kernel Graph

 Part 2 of this tutorial will:

 * demonstrate how to connect together filters to create a filter chain.
-* show how to identify areas for optimization within the chain
+* show how to identify areas for optimization within the chain.

 ### Changes to the Filter Graph from Part 1

-For Part 2, we have cascaded a halfband filter after the FIR filter that was in the design in part 1.
+For Part 2, a halfband filter is cascaded after the FIR filter that was in the design in part 1.

-In the `system_settings.h` file, constants for the halfband filter have been added, as well as the kernel's header file, `fir_interpolate_hb_graph.hpp`.
+In the `system_settings.h` file, constants for the halfband filter as well as the kernel's header file have been added, `fir_interpolate_hb_graph.hpp`.

-In the file `fir_graph.h`, the notable changes are the following:
+In the file `fir_graph.h`, the following are the notable changes:

 The constants for the second filter have been added:
 ```